xprt64/dudulina/README.md

 If an exception is thrown by the command handler on the aggregate, no events are persisted and the exception reach the caller

 Read more [documentation here](DOCUMENTATION.md)

+## Sample application ##
+A Todo list sample application can be found at [github.com/xprt64/todosample-cqrs-es](https://github.com/xprt64/todosample-cqrs-es).